Swedenborgianism: Old Testament

 The other books of the Old Testament (which are not generally believed to be divinely inspired) include those grouped by the Jews as "Writings" (Ketuvim).
-The Greek Septuagint incorporated other writings into the Hebrew texts, which Martin Luther removed and placed in the Apocrypha.
+The Greek Septuagint incorporated other writings into the Hebrew texts, which Martin Luther placed in the intertestamental section titled Apocrypha, located between the Old Testament and New Testament.
 Although the Jews included Lamentations, Daniel and the Psalms in the Ketuvim, New Church adherents consider them divinely inspired.

 New Testament

 The New Church regards the words of Jesus as divinely inspired, and considers the New Testament Gospels of Matthew, Mark, Luke, John and the Book of Revelation as sacred scripture.
 The church holds the Acts of the Apostles and the epistles in esteem, similar to the Jewish regard for the Old Testament writings.
 Swedenborg wrote that these books were included as an act of divine providence, since books for the general public explaining Christian doctrine were needed.
 He believed that although Paul's letters did not contain a word-for-word symbolic correspondence, they were still divinely influenced: "Paul indeed spoke from inspiration, but not in the same way as the prophets, to whom every single word was dictated but that his inspiration was that he received an influx, according to those things which were with him, which is quite a different inspiration, and has no conjunction with heaven by correspondences."